From left, Robert McCarthy, Patricia Bradbury. Mark Linde, and Nancy Koczla from Bridgewater Savings

 Bridgewater, MA –Under the Grand Sponsorship of Bridgewater Savings Bank, the Rotary Club of the Bridgewaters honored leading citizens of the three towns last evening at the Center at Sachem Rock in East Bridgewater.
 Nancy Koczla, vice president of Bridgewater Savings Bank, was there to assist with the presentations of the awards.

 Mark Linde, president of the club that has been serving the community and the world since 1970, presided over the 19th such event.
 Honored were Patricia Bradbury of East Bridgewater, Timothy Hay of West Bridgewater, and Peter “The Soupman” Kelleher of Bridgewaters.
 Robert McCarthy, John DeLano and Esther LeBlanc provided the testimonials for Bradbury, Hay and Keller, respectively.
+PATRICIA BRADBURY

 Patricia Snow Bradbury was born in Bridgewater, Massachusetts to Richard and Mae Snow.
 She was the eighth of ten children that included 6 boys and 4 girls.
 Her father died when Pat was 4 years old and, partly, because of that early passing, Mrs. Bradbury grew up in East and West Bridgewater, graduating from West Bridgewater High School in 1952.
 That class provided her with 27 classmates.